 My mom has also been awesome at including leafy greens in Dad’s smoothies, but I still had to encourage her to think outside the recipes.
 Here’s the key:

 If you’re steaming broccoli for a normal side veg, just add a few leaves.
-Just ask your adult eaters to simply spear a piece of broccoli with a bit of greens, and they are barely noticed.
+Just ask your adult eaters to simply spear a piece of broccoli with a few leafy greens, and they’ll bare notice.

-First, in my Plan to Eat recipes in my online menu planner, I have taken to editing recipes to make notes of including greens.
+First, in my Plan to Eat recipes in my online menu planner, I have taken to editing recipes to make notes of including green leafy veggies.
 This helps my poor, tired brain out the next time!